nodejs/node/BUILDING.md

-*Note*: On Windows, running Node.js in windows terminal emulators like `mintty` requires the usage of [winpty](https://github.com/rprichard/winpty) for Node's tty channels to work correctly (e.g. `winpty node.exe script.js`).
+*Note*: On Windows, running Node.js in windows terminal emulators like `mintty` requires the usage of [winpty](https://github.com/rprichard/winpty) for Node's tty channels to work correctly (for example: `winpty node.exe script.js`).
   In "Git bash" if you call the node shell alias (`node` without the `.exe` extension), `winpty` is used automatically.